-Words often thrown about by creatives to lend an au courant sensibility to works that otherwise fall short to deliver on these same terms, and their untapped potential to engage audiences.
-And audiences are understandably wary - Singapore itself is seeing a growing trend toward experiential work that seek to destabilise the traditional hierarchy between spectator and performer.
-Unsurprising, given the increasingly arts-savvy market that demands to be closer to the artist and their processes.
+These are the words often thrown about by creatives to lend an au courant sensibility to works that otherwise have fallen short of delivering these same terms and their untapped potential to engage audiences.
+And audiences are understandably wary — Singapore is seeing a growing trend towards experiential works that seek to destabilise the traditional hierarchy between spectator and performer.
+This is unsurprising, given the increasingly arts-savvy market that demands to be closer to artists and their processes.

-With beginnings in 2015, the collaboration has built up a repertoire of quirky, dynamic dance-dinner concepts - it’s current offering, The Mem’s Servants, takes audiences back in time to a colonial house in 1921, to the time of the British Empire, as they unearth skeletons in the cupboards, and stories between its walls.
+With beginnings in 2015, the collaboration has built up a repertoire of quirky and dynamic dance-dinner concepts.
+Its current offering, The Mem’s Servants, takes audiences back in time to a colonial house in 1921, to the time of the British empire, as they unearth skeletons in the cupboards and stories between its walls.
 Oh, and did we mention a five-course fine dining meal?

-B-SIDE catches up with the interdisciplinary dancer-chef duo behind Project Plait: Choreographer Naomi Tan, and Chef Nixon Low on their unlikely partnership, food memories and evolving audiences one stomach at a time.
+B-Side catches up with the interdisciplinary dancer-chef duo behind Project Plait, Naomi Tan and Nixon Low, on their unlikely partnership, food memories and evolving audiences, one stomach at a time.

 Happiest memory of food?

-Nixon: I was in a competition in Singapore recently with the Singapore National Culinary Team, and was appointed as Team Manager for a particular food category and my team conceptualised a thematic menu.
-We became champions and we lived happily ever after.
+Nixon: I was in a competition in Singapore recently with the Singapore National Culinary Team.
+I was appointed team manager for a particular food category and my team conceptualised a thematic menu.
+We emerged as champions and lived happily ever after.

-Naomi: My boyfriend and I were cooking Christmas dinner for my family and he has no talent whatsoever in peeling hard boiled eggs, so we lost 30% of our eggs that day.
+Naomi: My boyfriend and I were cooking Christmas dinner for my family.
+He has no talent whatsoever in peeling hard-boiled eggs, so we lost 30% of our eggs that day.
 Good times.

 And your funniest memory of dancing is:

-Naomi: I take dancing very seriously leh, it’s hard to think of a memory that is funny.
-Oh, okay, I remember once, me and a dancer friend were trying to teach another friend how to dance in a club.
-We ended up going with "imagine there is a giant keyboard up in front of you and you are punching the keys to type random words".
-I don't think we blended in that night.
+Naomi: I take dancing very seriously leh.
+It’s hard to think of a memory that is funny.
+Oh, OK, I remember once, me and a dancer friend were trying to teach another friend how to dance in a club.
+We ended up going with, “Imagine there is a giant keyboard in front of you and you are punching the keys to type random words.”
+I don’t think we blended in that night.

-Who broached the idea of Project Plait first?
-And what was the other's reaction?
+Who broached the idea of Project Plait?
+And what was the other’s reaction?

-Naomi: I was the one who first had the idea to combine food & dance and I emailed a ton of people, and one person got back to me with an invitation to come down for a meeting - that was Chef Nixon.
-So I went down and explained my idea, and I'm not sure if he was totally convinced at that point in time since neither of us truly knew what to expect, as nothing of this sort had ever been done in Singapore, but he took a chance on me, and the rest was history.
+Naomi: I was the one who first had the idea to combine food and dance, and I emailed a ton of people.
+One person got back to me with an invitation to come down for a meeting — that was Chef Nixon.
+So I went and explained my idea.
+I’m not sure if he was totally convinced at the time since neither of us knew what to expect, as nothing of this sort had been done in Singapore.
+But he took a chance on me and the rest is history.

 Nixon: Through Naomi’s email.
-My team was young and dynamic and kind of at the peak of performance at a restaurant, we were constantly looking for new concepts and ideas to challenge ourselves.
+My team was young, dynamic and in peak condition at a restaurant.
+We were constantly looking for new concepts and ideas to challenge ourselves.

 Tell us about your creative process.
 How has it changed since the first iteration?

-Naomi: The very first show we did, we kept it simple and straightforward in concept, and since Chef Nixon had already done a seven deadly sins menu for the restaurant, we went along with that theme and I created dances for each of the sins.
-We linked it all up into a programme and smoothed out the transitions to make it flow, added a few surprises, and there we had our show!
+Naomi: The very first show we did, we kept it simple and straightforward in concept.
+Since Chef Nixon had already done a seven deadly sins menu for the restaurant, we went along with that theme and I created dances for each sin.
+We linked them all up into a programme and smoothed out the transitions to make it flow, added a few surprises, and we had our show!

-Nixon: The first show was a little more straightforward because I already had a thematic menu at hand and all Naomi needed to do is complement it.
-For now it’s more of a collaboration, Naomi or myself will spearhead a particular concept or storyboard and we bounce off ideas to package it nicely together.
-Chemistry between us has also improved.
+Nixon: The first show was a little more straightforward because I already had a thematic menu at hand, and all Naomi needed to do was complement it.
+Now it’s more of a collaboration.
+Naomi or I will spearhead a particular concept or storyboard and we bounce off ideas to package it nicely together.
+The chemistry between us has also improved.